-There are a wide variety of roles available in psychology and psychologists work in a diverse range of settings.
+There are a wide variety of roles available in psychology, and psychologists work in a diverse range of settings.
+A psychology degree is a prerequisite for all psychologist roles, but there is no single training route for the different specialisms.

-Although a psychology degree is a prerequisite for working as a psychologist, the routes to becoming a specific type of psychologist varies.
-The British Psychological Society (BPS) provides up-to-date information about training and should be the first point of contact for anyone who is pursuing a career in psychology.
+The British Psychological Society (BPS) provides up-to-date information about training and should be the first point of contact for anyone pursuing a career in this field.

-This section also includes the related roles of clinical associate, primary care graduate mental health worker and IAPT low intensity worker.
+There are also a number of related psychological therapy roles including clinical associate, primary care graduate mental health worker and IAPT low intensity worker.

 Follow the links below for profiles of common occupations in this sector:

 British Psychological Society (BPS) - is the professional body for all practising UK psychologists.
 Go to the Careers section for information on becoming a psychologist, the different specialisms, entry requirements and training routes.
 You can find out about Graduate Basis for Chartered Membership (GBC) and search for a BPS accredited undergraduate, postgraduate and conversion courses.
 There is also a searchable directory of chartered psychologists and information on the specialist divisions within the Society.
 For those interested in academia/studying at a higher level, research resources including projects and funding.
 There is a Jobs section and you can read issues of the BPS' monthly publication, The Psychologist.

 Health and Care Professions Council - statutory regulator of practitioner psychologists.
 The website includes a database of Health and Care Professions Council approved courses.

 NHS Education for Scotland: Psychology - is responsible for expanding training capacity and modernising training pathways for psychologists to meet the needs of the NHS in Scotland.

 Division of Clinical Psychology - professional organisation for UK Clinical Psychologists.
 One of the divisions of the British Psychological Society.

 Clearing House for Clinical Psychology - is the central point for applying for most three-year Doctorate courses in clinical psychology.
 Information about courses and application forms are available online.